Italy's Ferragamo says can't forecast impact of coronavirus on results

 These measures included monitoring costs as well as limiting investments to essential projects, it said.

-In 2019, adjusted earnings before interest, tax, depreciation and amortisation (EBITDA) fell by 4.3% to 205 million euros and net profit rose by 1.7% to 92 million euros.
+In 2019, adjusted earnings before interest, tax, depreciation and amortization (EBITDA) fell by 4.3% to 205 million euros and net profit rose by 1.7% to 92 million euros.

 Analysts had expected EBITDA to come in at 206 million euros and net profit of 89 million, according to a Reuters poll.